UE composers from Brazil

 *25 September 1976

-Born in Guarulhos-São Paulo, Brazil, in 1976, Rodrigo Lima is one of the most active composers of his generation, his music has been presented at festivals and concert halls in Brazil, Latin America, Europe and the USA.
+Brazilian composer, Rodrigo Lima is one of the most active composers of his generation, his music has been performed at festivals and concert halls in Latin America, Europe and the USA.
 His production includes orchestral music, chamber music, solo instruments, vocal music and works for choir.

 In 2008, he was resident composer of the 5th International Forum of Young Composers in Paris with Ensemble Aleph.
 In 2015, his work Antiphonas for saxophone and ensemble premiered at the 17th World Saxophone Congress & Festival in Strasbourg (France).
 In 2016, he received the order from the Festival International des Arts de Bordeaux (France) to compose the work Txury-ò: ‘caminho por onde vai o sol’ inspired by the cosmology of the Karajá Indians and dedicated to the french ensemble Proxima Centauri.